Lateral Raise Exercise | Anatomical Analysis

 Knowledge is Power

-Sign in now for access to common mistakes, correct techniques, variations, important tips and more.
+Sign-up for FREE to the Strength Training app and watch our educational videos with common mistakes, correct techniques, variations, important tips, and more.

-To learn about more nuances that will make a big difference in your strength training session, check out Muscle&Motion Strength Training App today!
+To learn about more nuances that will make a big difference in your strength training session, check out the Strength Training App today!

 + Deltoid (Middle deltoid)